 - Head beginning to droop

 What to do

-As a fleet manager, make sure you inform your drivers that if they start feeling tired on the road they should not try to fight it off.
+As a fleet operator, make sure you inform your drivers that they should not try to fight it if they start feeling tired on the road.
 Advise them to take a break as soon as possible in a safe place such as a service station, and never on the hard shoulder.

 Once the driver has found a safe place to stop, encourage them to drink a high caffeine drink and take a short nap.
-However, caffeine is only a temporary measure and its effects won’t last much longer than an hour.
-If the driver is still tired after their break, they should not drive on.
+However, caffeine is only a temporary measure, and its effects won’t last much longer than an hour.
+Therefore, if the driver is still tired after their break, they shouldn’t continue their journey.

 It’s a common misconception that tiredness can be fought by turning up the radio, opening the window or talking to a passenger.
-These measures are actually ineffective and you should not advise your drivers to use them.
+Unfortunately, these measures are ineffective, and you shouldn’t advise your drivers to try them.